 National Leadership Seminars

-Hillsdale College National Leadership Seminars — also known as NLS — are held nationwide two to three times each year and address issues of politics, economics, and culture.
+Hillsdale College National Leadership Seminars — also known as NLS — are held nationwide two times each year and address issues of politics, economics, and culture.

 The first program was held in Colorado Springs, Colorado, in 1982 with about 200 business, education, and community leaders in attendance.
 Since then, more than 20,000 individuals have attended the programs.